 Some patterns of access are more or less conducive to good performance on RenderDoc, so if you are having trouble with slow capture, large memory/disk overhead or slow replay you might want to try eliminating use of persistent maps of memory from coherent heaps - you can use

 vkFlushMappedMemoryRanges to emulate non-coherent heaps and RenderDoc will take advantage of that, or you can use non-persistent maps.

-RenderDoc has initial support for Vulkan at the launch of version 1.0, but it contains some caveats.
+RenderDoc has support for Vulkan version 1.1, as well as a number of extensions, but it contains some caveats.
 In addition, not all replay features are currently supported, but this is being actively worked on.

-- RenderDoc assumes that even if multiple GPUs are present, that only one VkDevice and one VkQueue will be created and used.
+- RenderDoc assumes that even if multiple GPUs are present, that only one VkDevice will be created and used.